Khev/khev.github.io/about.md

      height="200"
      align = "left"/>

 Kev is an applied mathematician.
-He did his PhD on complex systems under [Steve Strogatz](http://www.stevenstrogatz.com/) at Cornell and his postdoc at the MIT [Senseable City Lab](http://senseable.mit.edu/) under [Carlo Ratti](https://carloratti.com/).
-Now he's a research scientist at [Apple](https://machinelearning.apple.com/research/).
+He did his PhD at Cornell under [Steve Strogatz](http://www.stevenstrogatz.com/), his postdoc at the MIT with the [Senseable City Lab](http://senseable.mit.edu/).
+Now he's a research scientist at Apple with the [MI sensing group](https://machinelearning.apple.com/research/).